Ghost Effect from Boltzmann Theory: Formulation and Introduction

+which can be solved from the kinetic boundary layer (the Milne problem) \cite{Sone2007, Sone2002, AA024}.
+Sone's formula \eqref{boundary condition} serves as a bench mark for many numerical simulations, see \cite{Akhlaghi.Roohi.Stefanov2022}.

-It is important to note that \eqref{fluid system-} cannot be predicted by any classical fluid theory, which can be viewed as an exciting example of a new kinetic effect.
-Thanks to the mismatch of $\e$ orders, the infinitesimal first-order velocity $\e u_{1}$ acting like a ``ghost" (a term introduced by Y. Sone \cite{Sone1972}), has order $1$ impact in determining $\rho $ and $T$.
-Therefore, \eqref{fluid system-} is not even compatible with any classical continuum fluid theory, in which all fluid quantities are determined at the same level of order of $\e$.
+Furthermore, Sone \cite{Sone2002, Sone2007}, among others (see also \cite{Kogan.Galkin.Fridlender1976}), makes an important and surprising observation that new limiting system \eqref{fluid system-} cannot be predicted by any classical fluid theory, which can be viewed as an exciting example of a new kinetic effect.
+Thanks to the mismatch of $\e$ orders, the infinitesimal first-order velocity $\e u_1$ acting like a ``ghost'' (a term introduced by Y. Sone \cite{Sone1972}), has an $O(1)$ impact in determining zeroth order $\rq$ and $\tq$, as long as the tangential temperature variation is of $O(1)$ in \eqref{boundary condition}.
+Therefore, \eqref{fluid system-} is not compatible with any classical continuum fluid theory, in which all fluid quantities are determined at the same level of order of $\e$.
+In particular, $\tau^{(2)}$ is a new contribution different from the standard fluid theories.
+Subsequently, different types of ghost effects have been discovered, such as the ghost effect from curvature or from mixture of gases \cite{Sone.Aoki.Doi1992, Sone.Aoki.Takata.Sugimoto.Bobylev1996}.
+In \cite{Esposito.Marra2023}, a formal derivation of ghost-like equations is obtained starting from the Newtonian many particle system.

-Due to the challenging nature of Euler limit with $\abs{\nabla\tb}_{L^{\infty}}=O(1)$, it has remained as one of the intriguing outstanding open questions to rigorously derive \eqref{fluid system-}.
-The main goal of this paper is to settle this open question in affirmative in a bounded domain.
-In order to achieve this result, we have to introduce new ideas and several technical novelties that we expect to be useful in many kinetic problems.
+Due to fundamental mathematical difficulty created by $\abs{\nabla\tb}_{L^{\infty}}=O(1)$, it has remained an intriguing outstanding question to rigorously derive \eqref{fluid system-}.
+Particularly, the presence of new term $\mh\left(\a\cdot\frac{\nx\tq}{2\tq^2}\right)$ in \eqref{expansion} leads to a boundary layer correction of order $\e$, which can not be avoided in mathematical analysis.
+The main goal of this paper is to settle this open question in affirmative in a bounded domain under the assumption